sp3ttr0/webraptor/README.md

-# bug-bounty-autoscript
+# BBRaptor

-This Python script is an automation tool tailored for performing VAPT on target domains.
-It employs a combination of subdomain enumeration techniques, live subdomain verification, and vulnerability scanning.
+This Python script is an automation tool for performing VAPT on target domains.
+It employs subdomain enumeration techniques, live subdomain verification, and vulnerability scanning.

 Usage:
 python3 bb.py {domain}